Disputes

 Full dispute lifecycle

-A dispute at PPRO consists of four phases: pre-dispute, dispute, pre-arbitration and arbitration.
+A dispute consists of four phases: pre-dispute, dispute, pre-arbitration and arbitration.
 A dispute will only ever be created in the pre-dispute or dispute phase and never directly into pre-arbitraiton or arbitration.

 Each phase of the dispute lifecycle can consist of zero or more actions and capabilities.
 These are described in more details in the disputes resolution flow page.